lukas-h/overview-of-firebase-for-dart/README.markdown

 It is an extension to [FirebaseExtended/flutterfire](#firebaseextendedflutterfire-interop-library).

-platform support is given due to the dependency [FirebaseExtended/flutterfire](#firebaseextendedflutterfire-interop-library).
+platform support is given due to the dependency to [FirebaseExtended/flutterfire](#firebaseextendedflutterfire-interop-library).

 ---